 Ifugao is known for its native villages and for its famous rice terraces.
 It’s one of the amazing places in Philippines everyone should visit.
 This destination is the ideal spot if you enjoy trekking.
 Picture the Cordilleras, which are already stunning, and add many rice fields around.

 The area is protected by the UNESCO, so be ready to get lost with an amazing 500 shades of green.
 You’ll be crossing the rice terraces, many waterfalls and you’ll be surrounded by hard workers, cute kids, chickens, and dogs.

 Once you’ll reach Banaue, prepare yourself for many more divine landscapes.
 These tiny villages at the bottom of the mountains will make you realize how lucky you are and how you have nothing to complain about.

 Sagada, Banaue, Batad

-The perfect white sand beaches, the clear blue waters, and of course it’s very cheap to travel within; accommodation can be as cheap as 300 PHP at The Boracay Treehouse or don’t be afraid to splurge on a luxury hotel, my favourite is the Shangri-La Boracay which has its own private beach! prices start at approx. 18,000 PHP per night.
+The perfect white sand beaches, the clear blue waters, and of course it’s very cheap to travel within; accommodation can be as cheap as 300 PHP at The Boracay Treehouse or don’t be afraid to splurge on a luxury hotel, my favorite is the Shangri-La Boracay which has its own private beach! prices start at approx. 18,000 PHP per night.

 Make sure to gorge yourself on some delicious chili chicken for approx. 120 PHP at a restaurant called “smoke” or enjoy happy hour at any one of the many many restaurants along the beach!

-Last but not least, the sunsets are not only free to look at but they are also incredible and different single everyday.
+Last but not least, the sunsets are not only free to look at but they are also incredible and different single every day.
 To sum up, Boracay is definitely the best travel destination Philippines!

 Pin For Later: